isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2276.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+DST Inventory System Version 1.3 - Package A (Simple)

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Inventory Management System

 ### Contact Information
-Company Name: DST Advertising (Singapore) Pte Ltd<br>Web URL: DSTadvertising.com<br>Contact Hotline: 8668 5292<br>Contact Email: Sales@dstadvertising.com
+2500

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.